 Federal Work Study

 Federal Work Study (FWS) is a form of financial aid largely provided by federal funding.
 A student must apply for financial aid each year to become eligible for the award, or to keep working in their current Work Study job.
-Eligible FWS students earn money by working a limited number of hours per week.
+Eligible FWS students earn money by working a limited number of hours per week at a pre-approved FWS site location.
 Employment may be found on or off campus with employers that have arranged in advance to offer FWS positions to CSUEB students.

 To obtain a work study job, follow these steps:

 - File your FAFSA to determine your eligibility to get an FWS award.